Non-linear Eulerian Hydrodynamics of Dark Energy: Riemann problem and Finite Volume Schemes: Riemann Solvers

+Following the derivation presented in \cite{Toro2009}, we can connect the star state to the left and right states by integrating these equations along the direction of the characteristics.
+We can simplify the solution by defining the quantities:

-Following the derivation presented in \cite{Toro2009} we approximate $C^+$ and $C^-$ as constant in time and compute them at the foot of the characteristic.
-We can then connect the star state to the left state by integrating Eq.~(\ref{charp}) along the characteristic of speed $\lambda_+$.
+and approximating them as constant in time.
+This means that we can compute their value at the foot of the characteristic by only using the known left and right state variables.
+We can then connect the star state to the left (right) state by integrating Eq.~(\ref{charp}) (Eq.(\ref{charm})) along the characteristic of speed $\lambda_+$ ($\lambda_-$).
 This gives:

-Similarly, we connect the star region to the right state by integrating Eq.~(\ref{charm}) along the characteristic with speed $\lambda_-$.
-We have:

-solving the linear system of Eqs.~(\ref{foot1}) and~(\ref{foot2}) we finally obtain the approximate state variables in the star region
+Solving the linear system of Eqs.~(\ref{foot1}) and~(\ref{foot2}) we finally obtain the approximate state variables in the star region: